-Who doesn’t like having another hanging on their every word?
+After all, who doesn’t like having another hanging on their every word?

 6. PUT SOME ENERGY INTO IT

-On days when I’m out and about as a brand ambassador for a client, or just trying to make an impression in my own right, I will come home as tired as if I’d spent seven hours at the gym.
+On days when I’m out and about as a brand ambassador for a client or just trying to make an impression in my own right, I will come home as tired as if I’d spent seven hours at the gym.

 Given that communication is an exchange, it’s essential that you are willing to put effort into it.
 That means maintaining appropriately animated body language including sitting up, making good eye contact, not noticeably looking over someone’s shoulder for rescue, and adopting body language which screams: “I’m not bored.”

-So don’t wait for someone else to start the conversation, they’re probably equally miserable at the thought of being boring.
+So don’t wait for someone else to start the conversation; they’re probably equally miserable at the thought of being boring.
 Prove them wrong by being an effective communicator and building a conversation that improves the experience of meeting up for both of you.

-If all this effort still doesn’t work, it’s probably their fault so just move on to another.
+If all this effort still doesn’t work, it’s probably their fault, so just move on to another.